 This is where Pilates exercises like footwork on the reformer come in handy.
 These exercises teach muscle disassociation at your hips – a way of moving in the most efficient and natural way without muscle guarding,

-Suffering with lower back pain?
-Then why not talk to our specially trained instructors about how clinical Pilates can help you.
-Click here for more information.
+Are you suffering with lower back pain?
+Then why not book to see one of our specially trained instructors about how clinical Pilates can help you.